SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/How_to_build_a_seed_marketplace_with_celo_and_javascript.md

 Congratulations 🎉, you were able to build your fullstack dapp using solidity and react on the celo smart contract.
 Great JOB!!

 ## Next steps
 You can challenge yourself by adding more functions and implementing them using react on the frontend.
-You can also look at various celo smart contracts and see if you can build a dapp using react
+You can also look at various celo smart contracts and see if you can build a dapp using javascript.

 ## About the Author
-Daniel Ogbuti is a web3 developer with a passion for teaching as well as learning.
+Samson Amos is a web2 and a web3 developer with a passion for teaching as well as learning.
 I would love to connect on Twitter @daniel_ogbuti

-See you soon!